documentationfor yFiles for HTML 3.0.0.3

 Custom Styles

-yFiles for HTML offers an abstract style implementation, the NodeStyleBase<TVisual>.
-Creating custom styles using this class as base class is discussed in detail in section Customizing Styles.
+yFiles for HTML offers an abstract style implementation: NodeStyleBase<TVisual>.
+Creating custom styles using this class as a base is discussed in detail in section Customizing Styles.

 Invisible Nodes

-The VoidNodeStyle can be used to render a node invisible, while the node is still in the graph.
-Additionally, the node is not visible to any interactions like mouse clicks.
+The INodeStyle.VOID_NODE_STYLE can be used to make a node invisible while still keeping it in the graph.
+Additionally, the node will not respond to any user interactions, such as mouse clicks.